Jamieeee1/Multistep/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=CYlNJpltjMM&list=PPSV) - This should help with inout validation but I didnt use this video.
+- [Youtube on validation](https://www.youtube.com/watch?v=CYlNJpltjMM&list=PPSV) - This should help with inout validation but I didnt use this video.
-- [Example resource 2](https://www.w3schools.com/howto/howto_css_switch.asp ) - the source I go the toggle design from.
+- [toogle code from w3school](https://www.w3schools.com/howto/howto_css_switch.asp ) - the source I go the toggle design from.

 ## Author